-Data Model¶
+Data Model

 FleCSI provides a data model that integrates with the task and kernel abstractions to provide easy registration and access to various data types with automatic dependency tracking.

-Example 1: Global data¶
+Example 1: Global data

-Since there is only one value for each field, it is natural to use the data::single
+Global fields are used to store global variables/objects that can be accessed by any task.
+For the common case of only one value for each field, it is natural to use the data::single layout.

 template<typename T>